Mina Clavero: History

 After the city of Córdoba's foundation, in 1573, an expedition took place under the command of Captain Hernán Mejía de Mirabal, who with forty soldiers arrived in the region with the purpose of surveying populations and wealth, especially mining.

 At that time the area was inhabited by the Comechingones, whose populations were subdivided into partialities that functioned independently; each under the command of a cacique.
 Milac Navira was the cacique of the clan that inhabited the place where Mina Clavero is today, and to whom the city apparently owes its name.
 However, historians do not agree on the origin of the name: on one hand they say it is because of Comechingón chief, but on the other hand it may have come from the Mina de Clavero derivation, since there was an important mine belonging to Clavero's family, surname that is common in area.

 With the first expeditionaries was traveling the Spanish miner Hernando Romero, in charge of taking samples of minerals in the area.
 Their investigations would make time later, around 1898, the exploitation of some deposits in the territory of the Ticas, in Minas department, promoting the development of the region.

 Later, roads and bridges began to be built in commercial exchange favor; followed by arrival of postal mail and telephone.
 The construction of hotels and the completion of some key public works began to position Mina Clavero as a tourist town.

 By 1890 the area was already named for its therapeutic baths, due to the properties of its waters.
 The population was growing and gradually organizing their community activities.

 A certain date is not known about the foundation of Mina Clavero, but it is known that in 1887, the priest José Gabriel Brochero convinced Doña Anastasia Favre de Merlo to install a guest house in this place, which began operating for a few years later.

-On May 1, 1928 the Municipality was created and the same year, through an indirect election, Mr. José María Oviedo Allende became its first mayor.
-He is succeeded by two commissioned mayors, until in 1932 the first mayor elected by popular will assumes: Mr. Daniel Vila.
+On May 1, 1928 the municipality was created and the same year, through an indirect election, José María Oviedo Allende became its first mayor.
+He was succeeded by two commissioned mayors, until in 1932 the first mayor elected by popular will assumes: Daniel Vila.

-On October 11, 1946, Doña Anastasia died, and that's why this day is taken as the date of Mina Clavero spiritual foundation.
+On October 11, 1946, Doña Anastasia died, and this day is taken as the date of Mina Clavero spiritual foundation.